1959

 Released from the factory under pressure from Chinetti five days before Le Mans with a simple flash of paint and a far from complete interior layout, this 250 GT LWB California Spider is the second of its kind in the Competizione configuration.
 Driven by its first owner and a co-driver, this brand new car ends the event with a very good result : 5th overall and 3rd in class.
 It was afterward honorably participating in various American competitions in 1959 and 1960.

 This high-end car with a competition history is still more desirable since it was restored in 2011 by Motion Products Inc., the company of Wayne Obry.
-It is for sale by RM Sotheby's in New York on December 6, lot 141 estimated $ 14M.
+It was sold for $ 18M from a lower estimate of $ 14M by RM Sotheby's on December 6, 2017, lot 141.

 The Ferrari 250 GT California Spider in the wheel base later identified as LWB is a series of 50 sports cars produced to please American customers between 1957 and 1960.
 The SWB is its successor.
 The brand continually works to improve its products and remains attentive to specific needs, which can create significant disparities from one vehicle to another.

 Nine 'LWB' were originally built for competition with a lightweight body in aluminum alloy.
-A California Spider 'LWB' Competizione built in 1959 is for sale on August 20 by Gooding in Pebble Beach, lot 033.
+A California Spider 'LWB' Competizione built in 1959 was sold for $ 18M on August 20, 2016 by Gooding, lot 033.
 It is illustrated in the post shared by Forbes.

 Sold to Chinetti for George Reed who was Ferrari's agent in Illinois and Wisconsin, it was raced with some parsimony until 1964 and remains in a matching numbers configuration for all its major elements.